Boston College Supplemental Essays

 So, after reading the Boston College essay prompts, it’s time to choose.
 Which one speaks to you?
 Of the Boston College essay prompts, yours should best showcase you and why you’re a good fit at Boston College.
 If you’re stuck between several Boston College essay prompts, you might try your hand at a ten-minute free-write.

 Once you’ve read the Boston College essay prompts and selected yours, it’s time to start writing.
 Sitting down and writing your first draft is the hardest part.
-Don’t worry about making your Boston College supplemental essays perfect—just focus on getting words on paper.
+So, don’t worry about making your Boston College supplemental essays perfect — just focus on getting words on paper.
 In fact, you might draft several Boston College supplemental essays for different Boston College essay prompts.
 That’s fine, too!

 Last, but certainly not least, make time to review your Boston College essays thoroughly.
 Do you have any spelling or grammar mistakes that might distract your reader from the content of your essay?
 Do you have any logical errors or awkward turns of phrase?
-Revising—not just drafting—is the key to impactful, unique Boston College supplemental essays!
+Revising — not just drafting — is the key to impactful, unique Boston College supplemental essays.
+So, the more your revise, the stronger your essays will be.
+You can also ask a trusted adult to help review your essay.

 How do I write the Boston College supplemental essay?